Joseph Matino

 Before you start resizing disk space, here are a few important steps to ensure everything goes smoothly:

-- Identify Disk Image Path: Determine the path of the disk image to be resized.
-This can usually be found using the
+• Identify Disk Image Path: Determine the path of the disk image to be resized.
+This can usually be found using the mount command for containers or qm config for VMs.

 Taking these considerations into account will help ensure a smooth and successful resizing process, minimizing potential issues and disruptions.